thomas4f/mxbmrp2/README.md

 To generate additional fonts, you can use the `fontgen` utility provided by PiBoSo.
 For details, see [this forum post](https://forum.piboso.com/index.php?topic=1458.msg20183#msg20183) and refer to `fontgen.cfg`.

 ## Notes

-### The Connection Field
- - `Offline` means you're in testing.
- - `Client` means you've connected to someone's server.
- - `Host` means that you are hosting a server.

 ### Custom Data Handling
 The game's plugin system lacks certain fields (e.g., whether you’re in testing, or if you're a host or client, and a few other things).
 Instead, this data is extracted from memory.
 This seems to work well, but let me know if you run into issues.